 The U.S. Food and Drug Administration (FDA) approved the therapy for all SMA types on Aug.
-7, 2020, making it the third disease-modifying treatment for SMA available within four years.
+7, 2020, making it the country’s third disease-modifying treatment for SMA within four years.
 On Oct.
-21, 2020, it also was granted approval by the Brazilian National Health Surveillance Agency (ANVISA).
+21, 2020, it also was granted approval by the Brazilian National Health Surveillance Agency.

 The European Commission approved Evrysdi on March 30, 2021, for patients with a clinical diagnosis of SMA type 1, 2, or 3, or those carrying one to four copies of the SMN2 “backup” gene.
-In the U.K., Evrysdi was made available before approval to select patients with type 1 or 2 disease through the early access to medicines scheme (EAMS).
+One month later, Health Canada approved the treatment for all patients ages 2 months and older, and Japan followed with approval in June 2021.

-Regulatory authorities in Chile, Ukraine, South Korea, Georgia, and Russia also have approved Evrysdi.
+Regulatory authorities in numerous other countries, including Chile, Ukraine, South Korea, Georgia, and Russia, also have approved Evrysdi.

 How does Evrysdi work?